swagger-api/swagger-js/docs/OPENAPI_DEFINITION_RESOLVER.md

 ##### Cache

-Resolver algorithm caches results of remotely fetched and resolved Swagger specifications in an internal cache.
+Resolver algorithm caches results of remotely fetched and resolved OpenAPI definitions in an internal cache.
-When using long-running threads that periodically pulls a Swagger specification, the internal cache may cause a problem.
+When using long-running threads that periodically pulls a OpenAPI definitions, the internal cache may cause a problem.
 In order to avoid this problem, it is possible to explicitly clear the internal cache before doing resolution.